Host service won't start

 The Host service won't start after Host installation or update to a newer version.

-- Restart the PC after Host installation, if possible;
+- Restart the Host computer.

 - Make sure that your antivirus software doesn't block Remote Utilities operation.
-It is recommended that you add the Host to your antivirus exceptions list;
+It is recommended that you add the Host to your antivirus exceptions list.

 - Completely uninstall and re-install the Host.